KaelanFouwels/Rover32/README.md

 Entry for the 2017 UoR Cybernetics Challenge

-- PIC32: rover code
+- PIC32: Rover code
-- WPF: remote host
+- WPF: Remote host

 - Solution ported to mplabx
 - Mplab8/x solution Requires XC32 1.32/32, or manual linking to plib to build